I like ads.

 Before Leagas Delaney, I was a Creative Director and Partner at CHI & Partners, looking after Lexus, The Sunday Times, The Prince’s Trust, Argos and parts of The Carphone Warehouse.
 We won a lot of new business (Full Tilt Poker, Heineken, Heyday, Lexus, The Big Yellow Self Storage Company) and quite a few awards.

 I was Creative Director at AMV/BBDO before CHI, looking after most of our accounts (effectively the role that's now called Executive Creative Director).
 I led some of our biggest successful pitches, including Aviva and the retention of BT – at the time, Britain’s highest spending advertiser.
-And more AMV teams won more awards for more clients than had done for a few years.
+And while I was Creative Director, more AMV teams won more awards for more clients than had done for a few years.

 I looked after Ogilvy London's creative output on all of the accounts apart from Ford (which had its own dedicated team) including Amex, Unilever and KFC.
 In the first year that I was there, the agency had a long awaited return to the awards shows.